ptompalski/LidarSpeedTests/README.md

 ## Input Data

-The benchmark uses a subset of ALS data acquired over the Peatawawa research forest located in in Ontario, Canada.
+The benchmark uses a subset of ALS data acquired over the Petawawa research forest located in in Ontario, Canada.
 The dataset is divided into 1 x 1 km tiles (100 tiles in total).
 This dataset is freely available and can be downloaded from